EtheriasAI/NOK-EURO/README.md

 # NOK-EURO

-THis is my personnal offlin conversion app of Norvegian Krone
+This is my personnal offline conversion app of Norvegian Krone